omniauth/omniauth-identity/CONTRIBUTING.md

 Releasing and signing
 - SKIP_GEM_SIGNING: If set, skip gem signing during build/release
 - GEM_CERT_USER: Username for selecting your public cert in `certs/<USER>.pem` (defaults to $USER)
-- SOURCE_DATE_EPOCH: Reproducible build timestamp. `kettle-release` will set this automatically for the session.
+- SOURCE_DATE_EPOCH: Reproducible build timestamp.
+  - `kettle-release` will set this automatically for the session.
+  - Not needed on bundler >= 2.7.0, as reproducible builds have become the default.

 Git hooks and commit message helpers (exe/kettle-commit-msg)
 - GIT_HOOK_BRANCH_VALIDATE: Branch name validation mode (e.g., `jira`) or `false` to disable